-A \EMPH{drawing} of a graph $G$ on a torus $\Torus$ is any continuous function from $G$ (as a topological space) to $\Torus$.
-An \EMPH{embedding} is an injective drawing, which maps vertices of~$G$ to distinct points and edges to interior-disjoint simple paths between their endpoints.
+An \EMPH{embedding} is an injective drawing, which maps vertices to \emph{distinct} points and edges to \emph{simple, interior-disjoint} curves.
 The \EMPH{faces} of an embedding are the components of the complement of the image of the graph; we consider only \emph{cellular} embeddings, in which all faces are open disks.
-(Cellular graph embeddings are also called \emph{maps}.)
-We typically do not distinguish between vertices and edges of $G$ and their images in any embedding; we will informally refer to any embedded graph on any flat torus as a \EMPH{torus graph}.

-In any embedded graph, \EMPH{$\Left(d)$} and \EMPH{$\Right(d)$} denote the faces immediately to the left and right of any dart~$d$.
-(These are possibly the same face.
+In any embedding, \EMPH{$\Left(d)$} and \EMPH{$\Right(d)$} denote the faces immediately to the left and right of (the image of) any dart~$d$; these could be the same face.
 The complex of vertices, edges, and faces induced by a cellular embedding is called a \EMPH{map}.